 Three metrics are used for evaluation.
 The first one is the network lifetime, defined as the lifetime of the first depleted Rnode.
 In practice, this usually requests to dispatch a technician to replace the battery of this R-node.
 As sending a technician is costly, it is usually preferred that all the batteries are replaced.
 Thus, the first depleted node can serve as a good indicator for the end of the network lifetime.
 The second metric is the residual energy, defined as the residual energy of all Rnodes at the end of the network lifetime.
 Since all batteries are expected to be replaced at the same time, lower residual energy indicates less energy wastes on the removed batteries.
 The third metric is the energy efficiency, defined as the amount of traffic relayed to the sink by per unit energy cost.
-We consider this metric on purpose as we want to evaluate whether our solution extends the network lifetime at the expense of energy inefficiencies, as the phenomenon discussed in [17].
+We consider this metric on purpose as we want to evaluate whether our solution extends the network lifetime at the expense of energy inefficiencies, as the phenomenon discussed in [18].

-We set $\alpha = 4$ [17] and $R{max} = 500m$.
-The initial energy for each node is set to $\mathbb{E} = T{min} \cdot 10^8$, where T{min} is the minimum network lifetime requested by the application and is set to 1000.
-With these application parameters (\mathbb{E} , T{min} , R{max}), for each test case (the number of S-nodes M and their locations s_i and data rates γ_i), the number of R-nodes N is set to the minimum value computed by the following constraint (which is the number of R-nodes required by the base-line scheme Direct-Connection for a feasible deployment):
+We set $\alpha = 4$ [18] and $R{max} = 500m$ .
+The initial energy for each node is set to $\mathbb{E} = T{min} \cdot 10^8$ , where $T{min}$ is the minimum network lifetime requested by the application and is set to 1000.
+The formulas used for our numerical analysis can be found in Appendix E. In the following subsections, we investigate the impacts of different number of R-nodes and S-nodes, respectively.